 The benefits of a long, deep sleep are many, but that's a whole other topic.
 All we know is it sure feels good!

 And there you have it.
-If you're planning an outdoor adventure you might be getting a whole lot of benefit you didn't even think of.
+If you're planning an outdoor adventure you might be getting a whole lot of perks you didn't even think of.
+There are so many benefits of being outside and experiencing outdoor activities that it's a win-win-win.

 If whitewater rafting is an activity you'd like to add to your holiday, we can help with that.

-If you have any questions please get in touch.
+If you think we missed any benefits of being outside and enjoying outdoor activities, please get in touch.
+Also let us know if you have any questions.
 We'd love to hear from you!

 Email firstname.lastname@example.org or leave us a comment below.